kiwi0fruit/ultimate-question/ultimate_question.md

    The process of natural selection can be viewed as the process of transferring information from the individual to it’s offspring.
 It is the information about possible interactions of the individual with the environment (and about reactions of the individual to these interactions).
 Among others this point of view is being promoted by Chris Adami [[3][ref]].
 Something like BVSR (“blind variation with selective retention” introduced by Donald T. Campbell [[4][ref]]) can be mentioned as an example.
 If a specific structure of the individual promotes that the number of it’s offspring is larger than the number of competing individuals offspring then that specific structure will spread.
 Individuals that are less “fit” will die, and more “fit” individuals will multiply.
 So the information about the environment “imprints” into the structure of individuals.

 * Most likely, in the mathematical model to be created the environment will be other individuals, and there would be nothing but individuals.
 It may even be very primitive “atomic” individuals (whatever that means).
+Presumably the [**Red Queen hypothesis**](https://en.wikipedia.org/wiki/Red_Queen_hypothesis) is the main evolution driving factor.

 * For natural selection to work, individual and its descendants must meet very similar events and interactions.
 Otherwise the information will not be imprinted in the structure of the individual (actually any imprinted information will not be useful).